-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Via internet with aid of college examination feedback system.
 Students are also encouraged to meet the academic for any specific feedback, if required.

 Failure Redemption: If rules allow - standard University provision with marks capped.
 Any failure redemption of this module will be by written examination only (100%).